ivanKnt/davyNotebooks/README2.md

 **Location:** These scripts are in the root-level `poetry_filter/` directory (NOT in `scripts/`).

-After preprocessing extracts the raw data, these scripts make sense of what volunteers labeled in the notebooks.
-Davy's notebooks aren't just chemistry experiments - they contain poetry, philosophy, lecture notes, personal reflections, and more.
+After preprocessing extracts the raw data, these scripts make sense of what volunteers labeled in the notebooks. the Notebooks  contain poetry, philosophy, lecture notes, personal reflections, and more.
 Understanding what type of content is on each page helps researchers find what they're looking for and reveals patterns in how Davy organized his work.

 This folder contains two scripts that work in sequence:
 1. First, `classifyContents.py` takes the volunteer votes and determines consensus